 Cash vs. accrual at a glance

-- Records transactions when cash is paid or received
+- Keeps track of transactions when money is received or paid

-- Provides a real-time picture of cash flow
+- gives a snapshot of cash flow in real time.

-- Accounts for both cash and non-cash transactions
+- records transactions involving both cash and non-cash.

 Pros and cons of cash basis accounting